 The Guide to San Francisco’s Michelin-Starred Restaurants

-With 44 Michelin stars awarded to 31 restaurants, San Francisco is no stranger to award-winning food.
-Check out the ever-growing list of Michelin-starred San Francisco restaurants and make a reservation today.
+With 39 Michelin stars awarded to 28 restaurants, San Francisco is no stranger to award-winning food.

 San Francisco is such a hotbed of culinary talent that it can be a challenge figuring out where to enjoy the few meals you have here during your stay.
 Making that decision even tougher?
 Our wealth of Michelin-starred restaurants.
 Yes, San Francisco and the Bay Area have an enviable collection of one-, two-, and three-star honorees—more so than any other destination in the Americas.
 But don't feel overwhelmed.
 We've created this quick and easy guide to San Francisco's best so you can decide where to indulge.